 To show $m_k(x_1, \ldots, x_k)$ vanishes, we show that $\Phi(m_k(x_1,\ldots, x_k))$ vanishes when evaluated on any $b$, whose degree we may assume is $N-|m_k(x_1, \ldots, x_k)| < N/2$.
 Now, and the input on the right-hand side vanishes by assumption. \end{proof}

 \begin{rem} It is not true that $s$-formality in the sense of \cite{FM05} is equivalent to the existence of a minimal $C_\infty$ model with $m_{\geq 3}$ vanishing on inputs whose individual degrees are $\leq s$.
 Indeed, consider for example the cdga where $\deg(a) = \deg(b) = 2, \deg(c) = 3, \deg(x) = \deg(y) = 9$.
-Its cohomology satisfies Poincar\'e duality with formal dimension 19.
-It is easily seen to be 8-formal but not 9-formal, both in the sense of \cite{FM05}.
-However, if we were to find a minimal $A_\infty$ model with $m_{\geq 3}$ vanishing on inputs of degree $\leq 8$, then $m_{\geq 3}$ would also vanish on inputs of degree $\leq 9$ since $H^9$ is trivial, implying formality. \end{rem}
+Its cohomology satisfies Poincar\'e duality with formal dimension 19, a basis is given by